ChromaticChicken/Start-Up/notes.md

 # HTTPS
 I am still not 100% certain how the certificate process works meaning not specifically for my website but rather for websites in general, but I have it set up for my website
 [https://ebay-dashboard.click](https://ebay-dashboard.click)

+# HTML
+Nice refresher on HTML and the differences between it and other markdown languages such as .md files